 <Scheme>.
 In this case, the

 <RTSPPull> provider must be enabled.
-Applicaiton automatically generated by Origin does not need to worry because all providers are enabled.
+The application automatically generated by Origin doesn't need to worry because all providers are enabled.

-Urls is the address of origin stream and can be consisted of multiple Url.
+Urls is the address of origin stream and can consist of multiple URLs.

-The final address to be requested by OvenMediaEngine is generated by combining the configured Url and user's request except of Location.
+The final address to be requested by OvenMediaEngine is generated by combining the configured Url and user's request except for Location.
 For example, if the following is set

 If a user requests http://edge.com/edge_app/stream, OvenMediaEngine makes an address to ovt: //origin.com: 9000/origin_app/stream.